bayaro/kubernets-dashboard-prometheus-grafana/README-01.md

 > deployment.apps "kubernetes-dashboard" created
 > service "kubernetes-dashboard" created

+Dashboard will be accessable on <public master node ip>:30000

 #### Looking for the node port value of the _dashboard_ pod

 ```